Installing Envoy

 Restarting Envoy

-How you restart Envoy depends on the ownership model:
+For native installations, how you restart Envoy depends on the ownership model:

-• For DH_ENVOY_INSTALL_MODE=NONE, use whatever restart method your manual deployment requires.
+DH_ENVOY_INSTALL_MODE=NONE, use whatever restart method your manual deployment requires.

 Caution

-A full installation or upgrade of your cluster will overwrite configuration and certificate files, and require all processes including Envoy to be restarted.
-Using dh_keygen.sh to rotate certificates will update certificates but does not restart Envoy or Deephaven services; you will need to manually restart processes yourself.
+Using dh_keygen.sh to rotate certificates will update certificates but does not restart Envoy or Deephaven services; you will need to manually restart Envoy yourself.

 When Deephaven-managed Envoy is used, full installations will restart Envoy automatically.

-If you have only changed the envoy.yaml, you can hot reload the Envoy configuration to load the new configuration and drain existing connections without restarting.
+If you have only changed envoy.yaml, you can hot reload the Envoy configuration to load the new configuration and drain existing connections without restarting.